EuroProofNet/europroofnet.github.io/index.md

 proof systems**.
 It is a [COST](http://cost.eu) action started on November 2021 gathering more than [500 researchers](https://www.cost.eu/actions/CA20111/#tabs+Name:Working%20Groups%20and%20Membership) from 44 different countries, chaired by [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/) and a [Core group](../contact).
-EuroProofNet organizes meetings and schools, and provides [grants](../grants) to its members for short-term scientific missions in another country.
+EuroProofNet organizes meetings and schools (see coming events below), and provides [grants](../grants) to its members for short-term scientific missions in another country.
 [Learn more...](../description) &nbsp; [Objectives](../objectives) &nbsp; [Deliverables](../deliverables) &nbsp; [Questions?](../contact)